 The Catholic Herald is the official newspaper of the Diocese of Superior, Wis.

 Catholic New York is the largest Catholic newspaper in the United States.
 It is based in New York, N.Y.

 A privately funded online Catholic news provider focused primarily on the pope and happenings in the Holy See.
 Its sister agency is ACI Prensa in Lima, Peru.

 The Catholic Sentinel is the official newspaper of the Archdiocese of Portland, Ore.
 It is the oldest Catholic newspaper on the West Coast.
 It is published bi-monthly by the Oregon Catholic Press.

 The Catholic Press Association of the United States & Canada is an association of newspapers and media specialists reporting on the Catholic Church.
 It is based in Chicago.
 Timothy Walter is the executive director.
+Contact through the website.

 The Catholic Review is affiliated with the Archdiocese of Baltimore.
 It is Maryland’s largest biweekly paid newspaper.

 The Catholic Star Herald is the official newspaper of the Diocese of Camden, N.J.

 The Catholic Times is the official newspaper of the Catholic Diocese of Springfield, Ill.